-We’re in the heart of winter, and it’s cold out there!
-We know – we’re not in the arctic circle or anything!
-However, it still gets cold enough here in Richmond to cause discomfort and potentially injury… especially with prolonged exposure to the elements.
+Winter will be here before you know it, and it’s time to prepare!
+Richmond’s not in the arctic, but it still gets cold enough to cause discomfort and potentially injury… especially with prolonged exposure to the elements.
 For many people, staying warm is easy… They just stay inside!
 For others, it’s not that simple.

 For those of you who work outside whether it’s spring, summer, fall, or winter, you need to learn how to stay warm in the cold weather.
 Here are the basics: